Professor Irene-Marie Esser

-- Senior Lecturer in Commercial Law (School of Law)
+- Professor of Corporate Law and Governance (School of Law)

-Irene-marie received the prize (with the co-author) for the best article published during 2016 in the Journal of Contemporary Roman Dutch Law for ‘Shareholder Protection in Terms of the Companies Act 71 of 2008’.
-She recently featured in the South African Financial Mail.
+Prof Esser received the prize (with the co-author) for the best article published during 2016 in the Journal of Contemporary Roman Dutch Law for ‘Shareholder Protection in Terms of the Companies Act 71 of 2008’.
+She also featured in the South African Financial Mail during 2018.

-Dr Esser has presented a 3-5 day workshop at the University of Johannesburg on Board Governance since 2009.
+Professor Esser has presented a 3-5-day workshop at the University of Johannesburg on Board Governance since 2009.
 She is an examiner at ACCA on their South African Business law module.
 She is also on the editorial board of the European Business Law Review.

 - Company Law